giraone/pms-jh6-sql/README.md

 ### Redundant storage of "normalized" and "phonetic names"

-- All queries on names are peformed on the `EntityName` table, so the master table `Employee`is accessed only, when employees are filtered by the exact date of birth.
+- All queries on names are performed on the `EntityName` table, so the master table `Employee`is accessed only, when employees are filtered by the exact date of birth.
 - The used SQL table `EntityName` has no object id.
 It is managed by JPA and its primary key is a composite key of all 3 columns (`owner_id`, `name_key`, `name_value`).